woodrush/lambda-8cc/README.md

 Even if humanity loses knowledge about the x86 instruction set, as long as we remember the rules for lambda calculus and have the lambda term for lambda-8cc, we can still use the entire C language through lambda-8cc and build everything on top of it again.

-### Further Details
-For further details on how I/O is handled and how programs are written in lambda calculus, please see the implementation details of my other project [LambdaLisp](https://github.com/woodrush/lambdalisp), a Lisp interpreter written as an untyped lambda calculus term.

 ## Example